Ape Escape 2019 leak suggests it could follow in Crash Bandicoot's footsteps

 The plot thickens

-Now, we always advise to take any rumors with a big pinch of salt, but there's actually a few aspects of this rumor that hints it could be legit.
+Now, we always advise to take any rumors with a big pinch of salt, but there are actually a few aspects of this rumor that hint it could be legit.

 While the account isn't verified, it is followed by the official Sony Japan Twitter account, suggesting it's the real deal.
 Plus Sony is already releasing a remastered version of MediEvil later this year, so it's entirely possible it could be gearing up to remaster some other classic PlayStation titles for current/next generation consoles.